 This course moves Tactical Emergency Casualty Care and Tactical Combat Casualty Care Guidelines into the Emergency Department.

 - How do you manage the chaos?

 - Based on historical samples, you will run out of supplies, resources, and personnel.
 What do you do when you run out?

 This course aims to give you a plan and arm you with the questions you need to find out what your hospital’s plan is.

 This isn’t surge capacity, it’s throughput, and saving lives.

 CAPCE Accredited Provider

-This CE activity is applying for for 2 CEH by Crisis Medicine, an organization accredited by Commission on Accreditation for Prehospital Continuing Education.
+This CE activity is approved for 3 CEH by Crisis Medicine, an organization accredited by Commission on Accreditation for Prehospital Continuing Education.